Jim O'Brien (rugby league, born 1896): Auckland debut

 Devonport continued their good run of form and after a loss to Ponsonby in round 10 they won against Ellerslie, Newton, and Mangere United with O'Brien involved in a try to Tommy Taylor in the later match which was played on Victoria Park.
 It was said that "O'Brien and St George were always to the fore in the forward movements".
 After the win Devonport led the championship with 19 competition points with Marist 2 behind on 17.
 They then lost a match to City Rovers before beating Marist and Athletic.
 This meant that Devonport had an 11–1–3 record through 16 rounds and Marist had a 10–1–3 record at the same time but had played one fewer match.
 The Auckland Rugby League decided to have the two sides play-off for the championship on 27 September.
 The match was played in front of an enormous club record crowd of 17,000 at Carlaw Park.
 Devonport were defeated 20–17 with Marist scoring a try in the last minute.
 O'Brien had had to leave the field with an injured shoulder early in the match with the score 5–2 to Marist.
-Marist also debuted Jack Kirwan, who's grand son John Kirwan would one day represent New Zealand at rugby union.
+Marist also debuted Jack Kirwan, whose grandson John Kirwan would one day represent New Zealand at rugby union.